indexed-finance/dividends/README.md

 # @indexed-finance/dividends

-Smart contracts for distribution of dividends to token holders.

-## Documentation

 This repository contains the following primary contracts:

 `AbstractDividends.sol` is a generic contract for distributing pro-rata dividends amongst an arbitrary number of "shareholders", where the inheriting contract defines what a shareholder is and how many shares they have.